SeanMcTernan/nuxt_chat_app/README.md

 ### Environment Variables

-Currently this Nuxt site supports Anthropic's Claude's Sonnet and Open AI's GPT 4o Mini please enter them exactle as you see them below to avoid errors:
+Currently this Nuxt site supports Anthropics Claude's Sonnet and Open AI's GPT 4o Mini please enter them exactly as you see them below to avoid errors:

 **MODEL_PROVIDER:**
 ```